VirgilLungu27/udemy/readme.md

 Made as part of an Udemy course.

-This project showcases the ability to increase the counter of followers on social media via an animation that counts up every milisecond.
+This project showcases a small program with a drink water target of 2.5 Liters.